 More about Speick

 The Speick plant was already used for medicinal purposes in the 10th century.
 Doctor Galen cured Emperor Marc Aurel, who had stomach problems, with Speick.
-Speick was worth its weight in gold and was later heavily taxed.
+Speick was worth its weight in gold and became heavily taxed later on.
 Speick was exported to Turkey, Syria, Morocco, and Sudan until the early 20th century.
 In 1936, Speick was threatened with extinction and placed under protection.
 As a consequence, Speick immediately lost its financial significance and sank into oblivion.

 In the products, Speick extract is combined with other ingredients, and they also contain algae and silica combined with a fruity scent of essential oils.